ggiamarchi/i18n.generator/README.md

 ### Abstract ###

-This project provides a Maven plugin that generate Java class with methods that match i18n properties.
-Calling methods on the generated interface rather that reference string property keys in source code prevent never reference a non-existing key.
+This project provides code generator for Java that produces class with methods that match i18n properties.
+Calling methods on the generated interface rather that reference string property keys in source code prevents to reference a non-existing key.

 For instance, assume that we have two java property files.
 The fist one, `messages.properties`, provides english messages